Pictures from Ethiopia

 Sprint Planner Helper – Session 24

 I have a few things left (such as editing product backlog items) surrounding the product.
 But I will leave them for later.
-I am so long back to the DDD that this project also is aiming to learn me.
+I am so long back to DDD that this project also aims to teach me.

 The third item of my user stories is a biggie and it concerns Sprints – the main object of my domain model.

-3. As user I can create a sprint that represent a sprint in which some items of the product backlog is to be realized.
+1. As a user, I can create a sprint that represents a sprint in which some items of the product backlog are to be realized.

-The sprint has a goal description and a start, stop and demo-date and the team members with availability (in %),...
+The sprint has a goal description and a start, stop, and demo date, and the team members with availability (in %), absent...

 Read More

-I ran into some problems with a Action Controller method that accepted an FormCollection.
-Inside the method I use UpdateModel to get the values from the form into the model-class.
+I ran into some problems with an Action Controller method that accepted a FormCollection.
+Inside the method, I use UpdateModel to get the values from the form into the model class.

 Here is a skeleton implementation of the method: